634 Nedderman Hall

 - Software Engineering

 The program in Computer Science is accredited by the Computing Accreditation Commission of ABET.
-The Architectural Engineering Program is awaiting final accreditation approval from ABET.
-The Civil Engineering Department will seek accreditation of the Construction Management Program by the Applied Science Accreditation Commission of ABET and the American Council for Construction Education (acce-hq.org).
+The Civil Engineering Department is awaiting final accreditation of the Construction Management Program by the Applied Science Accreditation Commission of ABET and the American Council for Construction Education (acce-hq.org).

 |Architectural Engineering (Added 2015)||3||4|